 13. Midnight Diner (深夜食堂) — 2009

-Each episode follows the regular customers as they go about their daily lives, revealing the issues and problems they want to solve.
+Each episode follows the regular customers’ daily lives, revealing the issues and problems they want to solve.

-All customers’ narratives are heartfelt, seamlessly transitioning from their dinner meals to their personal life.
-It pits the consumers and the owner, who ties their stories together and brings them their comfort food as they want it to be.
+All customers’ narratives are heartfelt, seamlessly transitioning from their dinner meals to their personal lives.
+This pits the consumers against the owner, who ties their stories together and brings them their comfort food as they want it to be.

 14. I Am Reiko Shiratori! (白鳥麗子でございます!) — 2016

 In Japan, they considered this show a classic rom-com.
-Reiko Shiratori, a super-rich girl from the countryside, is the plot’s main character.
+The plot’s main character is Reiko Shiratori, a super-rich girl from the countryside.
 She follows Tetsuya to Tokyo to express her liking for him.

 The confusion she creates through her hesitation to be straightforward with her feelings makes it a humorous show.
 The show beautifully conveys Reiko’s delicate sentiments and confusing actions.